On the steady-state probability of delay and large negative deviations for the $GI/GI/n$ queue in the Halfin-Whitt regime: Main results.

-\end{theorem} In words, Theorem\ \ref{largebtheorem} states that there exists $\epsilon > 0$, depending only on $A$ and $S$, s.t. the limiting steady-state probability that a job does not have to wait for service, i.e. no delay, is bounded from below by $\epsilon B$ as $B \rightarrow 0$.
-Equivalently, the limiting s.s.p.d. is bounded from above by $1 - \epsilon B$ as $B \rightarrow 0$.
-We note that this result is somewhat surprising, since in light of Theorem\ \ref{largebtheorem}, one might expect this probability to scale as $B^2$ as $B \rightarrow 0$, since $1 - \exp(-\epsilon B^2)$ behaves like $\epsilon B^2$ as $B \rightarrow 0$. \\ We now state our bounds on the large deviations behavior for the number of idle servers. \begin{theorem} For any fixed $A$ and $S$ which satisfy the $H-W$ and $T_0$ assumptions, s.t. in addition $c^2_A > 0$, and any fixed $B > 0$,
+\end{theorem} Intuitively, Theorem\ \ref{smallbtheorem} implies that the s.s.p.d. is bounded from above by $1 - \exp\big( - 10^{27} \delta_{A,S} \big) B$ as $B \rightarrow 0$.
+Equivalently, the steady-state probability that a job \emph{does not} have to wait for service, i.e. no delay, is bounded from below by $\exp\big( - 10^{27} \delta_{A,S} \big) B$ as $B \rightarrow 0$.
+We note that in contrast to our other results, Theorem\ \ref{smallbtheorem} is not a statement about the logarithm of a given probability, but of the probability itself.
+For this reason, all constants involved in various estimates appearing in the relevant proofs must be incorporated into the final result.
+Combined with the fact that when $B$ is small extra care must be taken to ensure that other terms do not dominate the relevant probabilities, our results for the setting in which $B \downarrow 0$ have an admittedly massive prefactor.
+For this reason, we view the main insight of Theorem\ \ref{smallbtheorem} to be that the given probability is at most $1 - \epsilon_2 B$ for some strictly positive $\epsilon_2$ as $B \downarrow 0$, and that an explicit bound on $\epsilon_2$ depending only on the first three moments is acheivable.
+Furthermore, as we will see in Section\ \ref{4comparesec}, known results imply that there exists $\epsilon_2' > 0$ s.t. the given probability is at least $1 - \epsilon_2' B$ as $B \downarrow 0$, at least for the setting of Markovian and deterministic processing times. \\ We now state our bounds on the large deviations behavior for the number of idle servers. \begin{theorem} For any fixed $A$ and $S$ which satisfy the $H-W$ and $T_0$ assumptions, s.t. in addition $\sigma^2_A > 0$, and any fixed $B > 0$,